keerthy-sith/ec2-instance.terraform/README.md

-mkdir example directory  =>  it is used to make a directory. cd example directory   =>   it is used to get enter in your directory. code main.tf =>  it is used to create your file in directory and write the code/statement to run your AWS instance. the code/statement is as below in a new file >code.ec2<
+mkdir example directory  =>  it is used to make a directory. cd example directory   =>   it is used to get enter in your directory. code main.tf =>  it is used to create your file in directory and write the code/statement to run your AWS instance. the code/statement is as below in a new file >code.ec2<. when you enter the statement in your file then run these commands. terrform init => it is used to initialize youe code. terraform apply => it is used to apply the statement to create you EC2 instance.